ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

    ```
    {: pre}

-2. If you are not logged in, use `ibmcloud login` to log in interactively.
+2. If you are not logged in, use `ibmcloud login` or `ibmcloud login --sso` to log in interactively.
 Make sure to target the resource group to work with.
 It is used to create the services and actions.
 You can list your available resource groups using `ibmcloud resource groups`.
    ```sh
    ibmcloud target -g RESOURCE_GROUP
    ```